Australian cricket team in England and North America in 1878

 The Australian cricket team photographed in England, 1878.
 Back row (l-r; standing): Fred Spofforth, John Conway (manager), Frank Allan.
 Middle row (l-r): George Bailey, Tom Horan (leaning), Tom Garrett, Dave Gregory (captain), Alick Bannerman, Harry Boyle; Front row (l-r): Charles Bannerman, Billy Murdoch, Jack Blackham.
 Missing: Billy Midwinter.

 From May to September in 1878, an Australian cricket team made the inaugural first-class tour of England by a representative overseas side.
 In October, the Australians played additional matches in the US and Canada on their return journey.
 The tour followed one made by an England team to Australia in 1876–77, during which the first matches retrospectively given Test match status were played.
 None of the 1878 matches had international status, nevertheless the tour proved to be such an outstanding financial and sporting success that the future of international cricket was assured.
 (Note: First-class cricket acquired official status in May 1895 but it is generally reckoned to have begun, albeit unofficially, in 1864 when overarm bowling was legalised.
 Test cricket was also granted official status in 1895, and 43 international matches played between March 1877 and December 1894 were retrospectively recognised as Tests.)

 The Australian team was managed by John Conway and captained by Dave Gregory.
 William Gibbes, who was a non-player, acted as the team's assistant-manager and secretary.
 Conway was a journalist from Geelong, Victoria while Gregory and Gibbes were both Sydney-based accountants working for the New South Wales Public Service.
 These three cricket enthusiasts were the architects of the venture.
 They and the players each contributed the sum of £50 to finance the expedition and later shared equally in the handsome profits that their enterprise generated, having carted the match takings around with them in a closely guarded strong-box all the time that they were away.

 Gregory demonstrated excellent leadership and tactical skills throughout the long tour, while Fred Spofforth became the star performer of the team.
-Cricket scholars consider him to have been one of the greatest fast bowlers in the history of the game.
+Cricket historians consider him to have been one of the greatest fast bowlers in the history of the game.